New pizzeria coming to Farmington

-FARMINGTON — Come January, diners will have another pizza option after the Board of Selectmen approved a new liquor license Tuesday night.
+FARMINGTON — Come January, diners will have another pizza option.
+Board of Selectmen approved the establishment’s liquor license Tuesday night.

 “Pizza, appetizers, burgers.
 I’ll have burgers of the month, specialty pizzas and specialty pizzas of the month,” Jamison said.
 “I have a lot of great ideas to bring to Farmington.
 I’ve worked at a pizzeria most of my life.
 I’ve got some great specialty pizzas that nobody else in town has.”